geoffswc/IDLPublicDatasets/README.md

 The raw JSON output from VideoIntelligence is available in the sample_json directory Parse-VideoIntelligence-JSON-Demo.ipynb provides an example for how to parse and aggregate data from this file.

+### Repository Contents

+#### IADownloads
+This repository contains the xml file downloads for deposition metadata and URIs from the industry archives.
+* IADownloads/Search_IA.ipynb workbook contains code to search the Internet Archicves and download the metadata and file information

+#### bigquery-pandas-output-files
+This repository contains the CSV output for the processed XML and JSON output from Internet Archives and Google Video Intelligence Output

+#### cloud-data-transfer-lists
+This directory contains the list of public video (mp4) URLs from the InternetArchives, formatted for data transfer to google cloud storage.

+#### cloud-functions
+This directory contains the code and requirements to create the google cloud function used to automate transcription and annotation of videos uploaded to cloud storage.

+#### cloud-notebooks
+This directory contains the code extract transcripts or text from pdf/tiff files from google cloud video or image data, formatted to run as a notebook on a google cloud hosted notebook.

+* pdf_transcript.ipynb: extract text from a single pdf or tiff file (OCR using the image api)
+* video_transcript.ipynb: extract transcripts and annotations from a single video (using the video-ingelligence api)
+* read_transcript_json.ipynb - process a JSON file containing the output from videointelligence in a hosted jupyter notebook

+#### metadata-output-files
+This directory contains CSV files generated from the XML data on internet archives for the deposition collection

+#### output-idl-json-files.archive.org
+This directory contains the JSON files produced by google video-intelligence.
+The deposition collection is not included here as it is too large for GitHub storage limits, but included here to provide the expected directory structure.

+#### sample_json
+This contains a sample JSON output for a smaller file to provide an example for parsing and viewing video-intelligence output.

 ### Further Reading

 #### UCR 3-year agreement with Google Cloud Platform